AY2526S1-CS2103T-T15-1/tp/docs/UserGuide.md

     * `clear` : Deletes all contacts.

+    * `help` : Displays a message explaining how to access the help page

     * `exit` : Exits the app.

 6. Refer to the [Features](#features) below for details of each command.